-vCenter Networks/Distributed vSwitches and running VMs for a particular vCenter cluster can be imported in vOneCloud after the cluster is imported using the same procedure to import the vCenter cluster, making use of the Infrastructure --> Hosts tab in the vCenter View.
+vCenter Networks/Distributed vSwitches for a particular vCenter cluster can be imported in vOneCloud after the cluster is imported using the same procedure to import vCenter clusters, making use of the Infrastructure --> Hosts tab in the vCenter View.

 A representation of a vCenter Network or Distributed vSwitch in vOneCloud can be created in vOneCloud by creating a Virtual Network and setting the BRIDGE property to exactly the same name as the vCenter Network.
 Leave "Default" network model if you don't need to define VLANs for htis network, otherwise chose the "VMware" network model.